-- 1. Cycle track 200mts

-- 2. Softball Court
+- 1. Softball Court

-- 3. Kho-Kho Court
+- 2. Kho-Kho Court

-- 4. Kabbadi Court
+- 3. Kabbadi Court

-- 5. Volley-ball court
+- 4. Volley-ball court

-- 6. Ball Badminton court
+- 5. Ball Badminton court

-- 7. Athletic Track
+- 6. Athletic Track

-- 8. Football Ground
+- 7. Football Ground

-- 9. Hockey
+- 8. Hockey

-- 10. Cricket
+- 9. Cricket

-- 11. Basketball Ground
+- 10. Basketball Ground

-The College participates in sports events in Panjab University and Inter-College Competitions .The sport students participate in various sports events at the National, State & University level competition.
+The College participates in sports events in Panjab University and various Inter-College Competitions .The sports students participate in various sports events at the National, State & University level competition.

 - 4.1.3 How does the institution plan and ensure that the available infrastructure is in line with its academic growth and is optimally utilized?
-Give specific examples of the facilities developed/augmented and the amount spent during the last four years (Enclose the Master Plan of the Institution / campus and indicate the existing physical infrastructure and the future planned expansions if any). - .
+Give specific examples of the facilities developed/augmented and the amount spent during the last four years (Enclose the Master Plan of the Institution/campus and indicate the existing physical infrastructure and the future planned expansions if any).

+- .
 Master Plan:-The Master plan of the College campus includes the existing building.
 Present (existing) Physical Infrastructure

 - 1. Two Storied Teaching Block

 - 2. Administrative Block (Air-Conditioned)

+- 3. Registrar Room (Air conditioned)

-- 3. Principal's Office (Air-Conditioned)
+- 4. Principal's Office (Air-Conditioned)

-- 4. Staff room (Air-Conditioned)
+- 5. Staff room (Air-Conditioned)

+- 6. Conference Room (Air Conditioned)

-- 5. Library
+- 7. Library

+- 8. Well-furnished Classrooms

+- 9. Visitor Room

-- 6. Seminar Hall
+- 10. Seminar Hall

-- 7. Computer lab
+- 11. Computer lab

-- 8. Fashion designing lab
+- 12. Fashion designing lab

-- 9. Canteen
+- 13. Canteen

-- 10. Gymnasium/Fitness centre

-- 11. Multipurpose hall
+- 14. Multipurpose hall (Including Gymnasium/Fitness Centre)

+- 15. Hygienic Washrooms

-- 12. College ground
+- 16. College ground

+- 17. Bank.

 Utilization of Infrastructure:-The College utilizes the infrastructure facilities optimally.
-The College is presently running three Postgraduate courses namely M Com, M.A (History) and M.A (Punjabi).
+The College is presently running four Postgraduate courses namely M. Com, M.A (History) M.A (Punjabi) and PGDCA.
 Library is open for use for staff and students from 9.00am to 4.00pm.
-Multi-purpose Hall is used for holding various College functions, weekly Assembly, Seminars and Workshops, etc. It is also put to use for conducting several examinations.
-It is also used by agencies /organizations like NCC, Election Commission, etc. It is venue for special/cultural/educational functions.
-Exhibition/Festivals are also arranged on the College campus.
+Multi-purpose Hall is used for holding various College functions, weekly Assembly, Seminars and Workshops, etc. It is also put to use for conducting several competition and examinations.
+It is also used by agencies /organizations like NCC, Election Commission, is venue for special/cultural/educational functions. etc. It a Exhibition/Festivals are also arranged in the College campus.

-- 4.1.4 How does the institution ensure that the infrastructure facilities meet the requirements of students with physical disabilities? - .
-Number of such students is low.
-Western type washrooms/ toilets are also available.
-The Institution ensures that these students are accommodated on the ground floor, with comfortable furniture and attendant facility. - 4.1.5 Give details on the residential facility and various provisions available within them: - .
-The College does not have a hostel, although we have applied for women's hostel under the appropriate scheme of UGC. a couple of times but it could not materialize. - 4.1.6 What are the provisions made available to students and staff in terms of health care on the campus and off the campus? - .
+4.1.4 How does the institution ensure that the infrastructure facilities meet the requirements of students with physical disabilities?

+.
+Number of such type of students is very low.
+Western type washrooms/ toilets are also available for this.
+The Institution ensures that these students are accommodated on the ground floor with comfortable furniture and attendant facility.

+4.1.5 Give details on the residential facility and various provisions available within them:

+.
+The College does not have a hostel.
+Although we have applied for women's hostel under the appropriate scheme of UGC a couple of times but it could not materialize.

+4.1.6 What are the provisions made available to students and staff in terms of health care on the campus and off the campus?

+- .
 There is first aid kit with the clerk in college office to cater to any emergency.
 The college has also made arrangement with Deol Hospital Mullanpur.
 The students are at all the times well looked after but if the need arises an official escorts them to the hospital immediately which is just 5 min drive from the College.
-Regular awareness programs on health are given to students by organizing Seminars with the help of doctors from various hospitals in the city. - 4.1.7 Give details of the Common Facilities available on the campus-spaces for special units like IQAC, Grievance Redressal unit, Women's Cell, Counselling and Career Guidance, Placement Unit, Health Centre, Canteen, recreational spaces for staff and students, safe drinking water facility, auditorium, etc. - 1.
+Regular awareness programs on health are given to students by organizing various seminars with the help of doctors from various hospitals in the city. - 4.1.7 Give details of the Common Facilities available on the campus-spaces for special units like IQAC, Grievance Redressal unit, Women's Cell, Counselling and Career Guidance, Placement Unit, Health Centre, Canteen, recreational spaces for staff and students, safe drinking water facility, Multipurpose auditorium, etc. - 1.
 IQAC (Internal Quality Assurance Cell):- None existing.